 CHOBE NATIONAL PARK

 Savuti accommodation offers lodges and camps in the savuti region of Chobe National Park.
-It is situated towards the southern part of the Chobe park.
+It is towards the southern part of the Chobe park.
 The savuti region is filled with history and the signs of the San people.
-The key attraction is the mysterious savuti channel.
+The principal attraction is the mysterious savuti channel.
 It is mostly dry but started flowing in the recent years.
 This channel opens into the savuti marsh.
 It is a mini-delta or swampland within the arid savuti region.

 Savuti accommodation is on all sides of the savuti channel.
 This wooded area is known for mopane trees, silver leaf Terminalia, paperbark acacia, and camel thorn trees.
 There are resident and migrating elephants in the Savuti region.
 There are three remaining watering holes, and the channel still receives water from the Linyanti.

 The Savuti region is very similar to the Kalahari Vegetation.
 There are many sandy two spoor track roads.
 In the south of savuti camp, you will start seeing some granite intrusions in the form of Gubatsaa Hills and Goha Hills.
 These are known to be the home of the San rock art galleries.
 Savuti forms the border between Chobe, Linyanti, and Moremi.
 These all lead to the Okavango Delta.
-Over the year savuti has become known for the large lion pride hunting elephants at the watering holes.
+Over the year savuti has become known for the tremendous lion pride hunting elephants at the watering holes.
 It is not uncommon to have wild dogs, lions, leopard, Hyena and elephant roaming through the savuti campsite.

-It is recommended to stay a minimum of 2 nights when visiting any of the savuti accommodation.
+We recommend staying a minimum of 2 nights when visiting any of the savuti accommodation.
 It takes 6- 8 hours from any direction to reach savuti.
 Select your savuti accommodation and stay at least 2-3 days exploring this wilderness.
 There is an airstrip, and all flying safaris can reach the savuti area.